yamtimor/yamtimor/README.md

 #### ✨ About Me:

-- 📊 I’m currently working as Data Analyst at Meidata.
+- 📊 I’m currently looking for a job as Data Analyst
 - 🌱 I’m currently learning Streamlit.

 #### ⚙️ Tech Stack: